rvarago/rvarago.github.io/_posts/2020-10-20-type-driven-designing-haskell-filter.md

 magic _ xs = xs
 ```

-Generally, we cannot prove that types `a` and `b` are the same, and thus the type-checker readily reject our program.
+Generally, we cannot prove that types `a` and `b` are the same (remember, the decision of which concrete types will replace `a` and `b` is made later, and not by us implementing `magic`, but by the *users* of `magic`), and thus the type-checker correctly rejects our program.
 That's a win!

 > Again, it all boils down to the fact that parametricity is a strong promise.
 >